-- Intervention: Recruitment of more psychiatry staff.
+- Intervention: FY19-20: Establish psychiatric after-care appointment protocol as part of inpatient stay concurrent UM activities.
+Develop a mechanism for capturing hospital discharge appointment data for individuals not linked to SCCBHS.
+Recruit and maintain more psychiatry staff.
 Change psychiatry scheduling protocol to allow for more intake appointments.
-Outreach individual upon discharge to link to appointment scheduling. - Measurement: Data analysis of SRDL entries and claimed psychiatry services post hospital discharge.
+Outreach individual upon discharge to link to appointment scheduling. - Measurement: Quarterly monitoring.
+Data analysis of SRDL entries and claimed psychiatry services post hospital discharge.
+Data analysis of inpatient concurrent review UM activities specific to discharge planning and aftercare psychiatry appointments. - Outcome: Continual focus on this goal in FY19-20.
+New UM/Concurrent Review intervention established for FY19-20.
 Challenge to this goal measurement is that not all inpatient patients are eligible for Santa Cruz Co SMHS or a Santa Cruz Co resident, therefore are not linked to county MHP.